logo

 External threats like infections can also become a factor in pregnancy loss.
 If you don't get proper treatment, it can ultimately lead to a miscarriage.
 Most of the bacterial or viral infections impact the reproductive system or even the overall immune system.
 Speaking of the most common, Rubella is a viral infection that can cause severe congenital abnormalities during pregnancy.

-Similarly, sexually transmitted infections like syphilis, herpes, and chlamydia can disrupt placenta functioning and lead to foetal death.
+Similarly, sexually transmitted infections like syphilis, herpes, and chlamydia can disrupt placenta functioning and lead to fetal death.
 Moreover, exposure to environmental toxins like pesticides, chemical solvents, industrial smoke, etc. can increase the risk of miscarriage in the early pregnancy stages.

 Anatomical Factors Contributing to Miscarriage